Skip to content

 Do Not Pay List Prices Without Negotiation

-GEGMR's first quoted price is rarely their best price.
+GECOPHAM's first quoted price is rarely their best price.
 A properly positioned enquiry (specific volume, timeline, and proof of ability to perform — i.e., an LC from a credible European bank) should yield 3–8% better pricing than an initial enquiry without these elements.

 06Authorized Syrian Trading Intermediaries: What to Look For